top of page

 “Can you let go of your thoughts, instead of following them?”

+Meditation isn’t about trying to stop thinking or forcing calm.
+It’s about watching your thoughts arise—and releasing them, one by one.
 That’s how you return to your original mind: peaceful, present, and free.

 A man stands contemplatively by the lakeside, gazing at the majestic mountains under a cloudy sky.